 Awareness and training efforts to reinforce key prevention measures and control the spread of disease:

 - Monitor campus updates for information on vaccinations, precautions, and policy/procedure changes that result from a flu/pandemic outbreak on campus.

-- Wash your hands often with soap and warm water—especially before eating and after you cough or sneeze.
+- Wash your hands often with soap and warm water for 20 seconds—especially before eating and after you cough or sneeze.
 If soap and water are not available, use an alcohol-based hand gel.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.
 If a tissue is not available, cough into your shirt sleeve.